OpenEuroLLM/pii-masking-oellm/README.md

 - `dataset_name`: dataset name + language
 - `path`: relative path of the shard, used for later ingestion and to keep the same folder structure in the output

-After completing required setup, the tool can be invoked to submit jobs to the system.
+After completing the required setup, the tool can be invoked to submit jobs to the system.
 Example job submission:

    ```bash
    python3 submitter.py \